Neapolitan War: Neapolitan advance

-Meanwhile, on the same day that Murat gave the Rimini Proclamation, the Austrian advance guard, under the command of General Bianchi, was beaten back at an engagement near Cesena.
+Meanwhile, on the same day that Murat gave the Rimini Proclamation, the Austrian advance guard, under the command of General Frederick Bianchi, was beaten back at an engagement near Cesena.
 Bianchi retreated towards Modena and took up a defensive line behind the River Panaro, allowing Murat to take Bologna on 3 April.

 Murat engaged Bianchi again at the Battle of the Panaro; the Austrians were defeated and driven back.
 The Austrian vanguard was forced to retreat to Borgoforte, allowing the Neapolitans to advance on Modena.

-Following the battle, the division under the command of General Carrascosa immediately occupied Modena, Carpi, and Reggio Emilia, while Murat moved against Ferrara.
+Following the battle, the division under the command of General Michele Carrascosa immediately occupied Modena, Carpi, and Reggio Emilia, while Murat moved against Ferrara.
 However, the garrison in Ferrara withstood the best efforts of the Neapolitans to take the citadel, tying up a large number of Neapolitan troops in a costly siege.

 On 8 April, Murat attempted to cross the Po River and finally set foot in Austrian-controlled Italy.
 Murat had received little reinforcement from the Italian populace up to this point, but he hoped he would find more support north of the Po River, which was under direct Austrian rule.

 The region had once been part of the Kingdom of Italy, a French client republic, and it had been reported that about 40,000 men, mostly veterans of Napoleon's campaigns, were ready to join Murat once he arrived in Milan.
 He chose a crossing at the town of Occhiobello.
 It was there that Murat finally engaged with the bulk of the Austrian army under the command of Frimont.

 Meanwhile, the two Guard Divisions Murat had sent into the Papal States had passed unmolested into Tuscany, and by 8 April they had occupied Florence, the capital of the Grand Duchy of Tuscany.
-The Grand Duke fled to Pisa, while the Austrian garrison in Florence, under the command of General Nugent, was forced to retreat to Pistoia, with the Neapolitan army in pursuit.
+Ferdinand III fled to Pisa, while the Austrian garrison in Florence, under the command of General Laval Nugent von Westmeath, was forced to retreat to Pistoia, with the Neapolitan army in pursuit.

 But with reinforcements arriving from the north and his army in a strong defensive position, Nugent was able to turn and halt the Neapolitan pursuit.
 Murat and the Neapolitans had reached the zenith of their campaign.